Revenue Intelligence · Specialty Surgical Practices

 In June 2019, the COO halted all other analytical work and directed everything toward one question: why is our surgical cancellation rate at 30%, and how do we get it under 10%?

-Prexisio built the patient identity bridge across all three systems, constructed the scheduled-to-perform funnel from scratch, and decomposed every cancellation by window (48-hour, 24-hour, date-of-service), location, referral source, payer, and prior authorization status.
+Prexisio connected the scheduling, surgical, and lab records into a single view, constructed the scheduled-to-perform funnel from scratch, and decomposed every cancellation by window (48-hour, 24-hour, date-of-service), location, referral source, payer, and prior authorization status.
 For the first time, leadership could see not just the rate — but the cause.

 Revenue integrity work followed: Prexisio compared billed amounts against contracted allowed amounts across all active payer contracts — which existed only as PDFs with legal and had never been reconciled against actual payments.
 The underpayment gap, when surfaced, exceeded $2M in recoverable revenue the organization had no visibility into.